redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 3. Add a database
 4. Explore DNS
 5. Use Redis Insight
-6. Explore node failover
+6. Fail nodes
 7. Enable replication and clustering
-8. Explore failover with replication and clustering
-9. Stop another node and lose quorum
-10. Restore the nodes and cluster.
+8. Lose quorum and restore the cluster.

 ## Use the Lab Environment